CrisOrtega/photodata/README.md

 # photodata

-This script is used to manage a photo folder in your PC.
+This script is used to manage a <b>photo folder</b> in your PC.
 It basically makes two things

-- The first one is to change the name of the files using a date format.
-In order to have date format names for the files.
-This is done through Exif data and creation and modification file.
+- It changes the name of the files using a date format (YYYYMMDD_hhmmss).
+This allow an intuitive sorting of files.
+It uses Exif data and file dates.
-- The second one is to create a small (or several) csv files with some stats taken from exif data
+- It creates a small (or several) csv files with some stats taken from exif data.
+This can be easily explored with Tableau or PowerBI

 # how to use it

-In order to use the script it is just enough to run it using python.
+In order to use the script

-C:> python.exe photodata.py
+- Configure all aspects using config.py
+- Run it with Python: <b>C:> python.exe photodata.py</b>

-or you can add a shebang line at the beginning of the script: #!/usr/bin/env python3
+Alternatively, you can add a shebang line at the beginning of the script: #!/usr/bin/env python3

 The way to control how the script works is through the config file: config.py See the Config File section to see how it can be configured.